frelon/suse-elemental/docs/linux-only-image.md

 ## Booting the Image

-Too boot the image in a virtual machine you can use either QEMU or libvirt utilities for creating the VM.
+To boot the image in a virtual machine you can use either QEMU or libvirt utilities for creating the VM.
 Keep in mind that the emulated CPU (or vCPU) has to be at least `x86_64-v2` compliant.

 *Using QEMU:*
 ```shell